maor63/F-SANA/README.md

 Instructions:
 1. This project runs on Ubuntu 14.04
 2. To run this project you must install i-graph library from http://igraph.org/c/
+3. TO use f-sana method you must add "-method sana_improved" to run commend